ArazAbishov/abishov.github.io/_posts/2017-07-17-hexocat-bot.markdown

 Remember that you always can switch back to the stable compiler by executing `rustup default stable`.

-Hyper – a HTTP library which is used both by Rocket and Anterofit, has a dependency on OpenSSL native libraries which we need to install in the system:
+Hyper – a HTTP library which is used both by the Rocket and Anterofit, has a dependency on OpenSSL native libraries which we need to install system-wide:

 ```bash
 # check for updates